Brewery Cleaning And Sanitation

-Acid Detergents - Some acids can be used for a variety of stainless steel cleaning and removing beerstone.
+Acid Detergents.
+Some acids can be used for a variety of stainless-steel cleaning and removing beerstone.
+Phosphoric and nitric acids are the preferred choice because they do not attack stainless steel, though nitric acid is considered best.

 Copper generally is more acid-resistant than alkaline-resistant.
-Copper is usually resistant to non-oxidizing acids such as acetic, hydrochloric, and phosphoric, but is not resistant to oxidizing acids such as nitric and sulfuric or to non-oxidizing acid solutions that have oxygen dissolved in them (30).
+Copper is usually resistant to non-oxidizing acids such as acetic, hydrochloric, and phosphoric, but is not resistant to oxidizing acids such as nitric and sulfuric or to non-oxidizing acid solutions that have oxygen dissolved in them.

 Caustic cleaners react with aluminum, actually dissolving the metal and pitting the surface.
 The reaction with aluminum can produce a potentially dangerous situation, in that flammable hydrogen gas is produced.